Wimers/tpmania/README.md

 # TPMANIA

-tpmania is the PC companion software for my ENGG2800 Team Project.
-Designed to interface with a miniaturized arcade rhythm game which my team designed.
-This software manages game data, device configuration, and audio playback.
-All work is my own.
+TPMANIA is a specialized desktop companion application designed to interface with a custom-built miniaturized arcade rhythm game.
+It serves as the primary tool for managing device configuration and game data.

+The software implements a custom serial communication protocol to facilitate bi-directional file transfer between the desktop and the embedded device, and utilises asynchronous multi-threading to ensure GUI responsiveness, and an enjoyable user experience.

 ![Preview](assets/additional/tpmaniaPreview.png)